MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk.md

 ms.reviewer: v-brycho
 ---

-# Use Autodesk 3ds Max to generate content for use in Dynamics 365 mixed reality applications
+# Use Autodesk 3ds Max to generate 3D content for Dynamics 365 mixed reality applications

 When preparing CAD files for mixed reality, there are numerous performance and quality roadblocks that prevent a smooth transition from CAD to real-time.
 3ds Max is a digital content creation suite that has a unique ability to bridge parametric models and real-time